Wang Newton

 Wang Newton (born Mei-yin) is a professional drag king and Asian LGBT figure whilst running "Wang TV" on YouTube.
 They were featured in a 2021 New York Times article by Frank DeCaro profiling notable American drag kings.
 Performing since 2004, "Dr. Wang" is one of the few full-time drag king performers with an international profile.
+Their name is a reference to Las Vegas singer Wayne Newton.